モロッコ

 • Breakfast

-• Private vehicle transfer We will pick you up at the hotel and drive to Marrakech.
+• Private car transfer We will pick you up at your hotel and head to Marrakech.

-On the way, we pass through Kelaa M'Gouna, known for its "Rose Festival," with vast farmland and fragrant rose hedgerows.
+Kelaat M'Gouna, which we pass through along the way, is known for its "Rose Festival" and features vast farmland and fragrant rose hedgerows.

-• Ait Benhaddou sightseeing This UNESCO World Heritage site is believed to have been built around the 11th century and was an important hub on the Sahara trade routes connecting Marrakech, Ouarzazate, and the southern desert.
-Walk the narrow streets up to the former granary and take in panoramic views of the surroundings.
+• Ait Benhaddou sightseeing This UNESCO World Heritage site is believed to have been built around the 11th century and was an important stop on the Saharan trade routes connecting Marrakech, Ouarzazate, and the southern desert.
+Walk through the narrow streets up to the former granary and enjoy panoramic views of the surrounding landscape.
 [English Guide]

-• High Atlas / Tizi n'Tichka pass Drive up the High Atlas Mountains and view the highest peak, Mount Toubkal (4,167 meters).
-Stop at the Tizi n'Tichka pass (altitude 2,260 meters) near the summit and enjoy the beautiful mountain scenery.
+• High Atlas Mountains / Tizi n'Tichka Pass Climb the High Atlas Mountains and admire Mount Toubkal, the highest peak at 4,167 meters.
+Stop at the Tizi n'Tichka Pass (elevation 2,260 meters) near the summit and enjoy the beautiful mountain scenery.
 [English Guide]

-• Private vehicle transfer As you descend the Atlas Mountains, you will notice dramatic changes in climate and scenery.
+• Private car transfer As you descend the Atlas Mountains you will notice dramatic changes in climate and scenery.
 Soon you will enter the hustle and bustle of Marrakech.

 • Morocco - Marrakesh

-• About Marrakech Marrakech, known as the "Red City", is famous for its red sandstone walls and buildings and once flourished as an important trading center for tribes of the Atlas Mountains.
-It remains one of the former imperial capitals where you can still feel its lively atmosphere and history.
+• About Marrakech Marrakech, known as the "Red City", is famous for its red sandstone walls and buildings, and once prospered as an important trading center for tribes of the Atlas Mountains.
+It remains one of the former royal cities where you can still feel its liveliness and history.

-In the evenings, the Jamaa el-Fna square, the busiest square in Africa, comes alive.
-Musicians, performers, snake charmers, games, and food stalls offer every kind of entertainment.
-If you prefer to enjoy the scene from a bit of a distance, it is recommended to sit at one of the surrounding cafés and watch while dining.
+In the evening, Jemaa el-Fnaa, one of the busiest squares in Africa, comes alive.
+Musicians, performers, snake charmers, games, and food stalls provide all kinds of entertainment.
+If you prefer to enjoy the scene with a bit of distance from the bustle, it is recommended to sit at one of the surrounding cafés and watch while dining.

 • Dinner